IronPhreak/VIKI/README.md

 Can I help out?

-Sure!
-Whether it's using my code or giving advice.
-Contact me at Thomas@IronPhreak.com

 How complex do you want to make it?

 Tough question, as I'm fairly new to Python, I want to make it as good as I can so how complex that gets, I don't know.
 But I'm not one to say no to a challenge.